-If any of the immobilizer system circuits are defective, the immobilizer system indicator light will flash, and then the multi-function display will indicate a two-digit error code (e.g., 51, 52, 53).
+If any of the immobilizer system circuits are defective, the immobilizer system indicator light will flash, and then the display will indicate a two-digit error code.

-If the multi-function display indicates error code 52 (all segments of the coolant temperature meter will come on, except the top segment, which will flash), this could be caused by transponder interference.
-If this error appears, try the following.
+If the display indicates error code 52, this could be caused by transponder interference.
+If this error code appears, try the following.

-- 1. Error code display - 1.
-Use the code re-registering key to start the engine.
+1. Use the code re-registering key to start the engine.